 Other headline features remain unchanged: the modest 9-point AF system remains in the EOS Rebel T7 / EOS 2000D (with no sign of Canon’s brilliant Dual Pixel CMOS AF system for brisk Live View focusing), while the flush-sitting 3.0-inch display maintains the same 920k-dot pixel count, and foregoes touchscreen functionality.

 There's also a 95%-coverage optical viewfinder (pretty standard on entry-level DSLRs); while that might not sound like you're missing much, it’s worth paying particular attention to the edges of the frame when reviewing images, as you may find unwanted elements creeping into you shots.

-Wi-Fi and NFC connectivity are present, but there's no Bluetooth Low Energy option, as in the likes of the EOS Rebel T7i / EOS 800D.
+Wi-Fi and NFC connectivity are present, but there's no Bluetooth Low Energy option, as in the likes of the EOS Rebel T8i / EOS 850D.

-With the exception of the EOS 5D Mark IV, Canon hasn't seen fit to include 4K video capture on its recent DSLR releases, so it's no surprise not to find 4K on the Rebel T7 / 2000D.
+At the time of the 2000D's release (2018), although 4K was pretty mainstream, it was less so for DSLRs, and almost unheard of in the entry-level sector.
+Therefore, it's no surprise not to find 4K on the Rebel T7 / 2000D.
 Instead, it offers Full HD (1920 x 1080) video recording, with 30, 25 and 24fps frame rates available.